richardjkendall/login-with-email/README.md

 # login-with-email

 A Keycloak SPI which implements a 'magic-link' solution.
+It has support to create users on demand or only allow pre-registered users.

+For on-demand creation it checks the email domain against a list of allowed domains.

 It is designed to run in AWS environments with access to the Simple Email Sending (SES) service.